Paediatricians Urge Parents to Stop Giving Toddlers Digital Toys

 “Psychologists have long urged parents not to simply plop a child in front of a television set to stare at the screen alone, but rather to practice co-viewing, stopping often to interact with the child over the content and ensure they are getting the developmentally important messages,” said Larry Rosen of California State University Dominguez Hills to Reuters news agency.

 “I am not suggesting that digital toys are worthless.
 Quite the contrary, I see them as a wonderful adjunct to allow parents another way of pumping critical skills and information into their children in an engaging environment,” he elaborated.

-According David Kleeman, an ambassador with not-for-profit organisation, The Genius of Play, parents should keep these pointers in mind when selecting tech toys for their little ones:
+According to David Kleeman, an ambassador with a not-for-profit organisation, The Genius of Play, parents should keep these pointers in mind when selecting tech toys for their little ones:

 - Content: In what way does this electronic gadget for kids stimulate children to engage, express, imagine, or explore?